pydata/xarray/HOW_TO_RELEASE.md

 16. Update the docs.
 Login to https://readthedocs.org/projects/xray/versions/ and switch your new release tag (at the bottom) from "Inactive" to "Active".
     It should now build automatically.
-17. Issue the release announcement!
+17. Issue the release announcement to mailing lists & Twitter.
 For bug fix releases, I usually only email xarray@googlegroups.com.
 For major/feature releases, I will email a broader list (no more than once every 3-6 months):
       - pydata@googlegroups.com
       - xarray@googlegroups.com